 Models are designed for long-term projections: asking them to predict short-term variability is like confusing a calendar and a clock.
 Through Koonin’s choice of emphasis, he encourages the reader to jump to the inaccurate conclusion that warming might end up being negligible, but never actually states this because the science doesn’t support it.

-Dr. Michael Mann, Professor of Meteorology and Director of the Earth System Science Center at Penn State piled on (with CAPS for emphasis):
+And Dr. Michael Mann, Professor of Meteorology and Director of the Earth System Science Center at Penn State piles on (with CAPS for emphasis):

 Recently, the American Physical Society has appointed a committee to review its stance on so-called climate change that includes three distinguished skeptics: Judith Curry, John Christy and Richard Lindzen.
 Their credentials are impressive… A question the American Physical Society panel will address is: Why wasn’t the current global temperature stasis, with no discernible change in the past 15 years, not predicted by any of the climate models used by the IPCC, part of the United Nations?

-Regardless of predictability, our weather has been ever more super-charged as a result of “climate change,” “global warming,” “the polar vortex” or whatever you want to call it.
+Regardless of predictability, our weather has been ever more super-charged as a result of ‘climate change,’ ‘global warming,’ ‘polar vortexes’ or whatever you want to call it.
 Recent weather has been extreme and it feels like it’s getting more so every year.
 The costliest American natural disasters, Hurricanes Katrina and Sandy, are just the latest, tangible examples of the real risk associated with the climate change debate.
-Some of the more extreme thinkers and writers, if not scientists themselves, are warning that is there is a coming global superstorm!
+Some of the more extreme writers, if not scientists, are warning that is there is a coming global superstorm.

-The Day After Tomorrow was a 2004 movie with Dennis Quaid and Jake Gyllenhall which dramatized the climate change debate as only Hollywood could.
+The Day After Tomorrow was a 2004 movie with Dennis Quaid and Jake Gyllenhall which dramatized the climate change debate as only Hollywood could pull off.
 In the movie, a sudden and catastrophic change in ocean circulation brought on by global warming means that a new ice age occurs in less than a week.
-For the purposes of riveting moviegoers to their seats for two hours, the first reel of the film features a tidal wave and a blizzard of ice and super freezing temperatures, forming a glacier over the Northern United States a mile deep.
-The dramatic arc of the father/son relationship between Quaid and Gyllenhall wasn’t even remotely established by the time America was destroyed.
-A few climate scientists at the time were willing to voice support for the movie, such as Stefan Rahmstorf of the Potsdam Institute for Climate Impact Research, expert in thermohaline circulation and its effects on climate.
+For the purposes of riveting moviegoers to their seats, the first reel of the film features a tidal wave and a blizzard of ice and super freezing temperatures, forming a glacier over the Northern United States a mile deep.
+The dramatic arc of the father/son relationship between Quaid and Gyllenhall isn’t even remotely established by the time America is destroyed.
+A few climate scientists at the time were willing to voice support for the movie, such as Stefan Rahmstorf of the Potsdam Institute for Climate Impact Research, an expert in ocean circulation and its effects on climate.
 He blurbed:

-We must consider the possibility that natural forces and variability are dynamic enough on our planet to counteract warming caused by human activity.
+We should consider the possibility that natural forces are variable and dynamic enough on our planet to counteract warming caused by human activity.
 The Earth will seek equilibrium and stasis, regardless what we do or don’t do about carbon emissions.
-But should we do anything to help lessen the harmful effects of climate change?
+Should we do anything to help lessen the harmful effects of climate change?
 Are we going to stop driving our cars and heating and cooling our houses and workplaces?
 Will we stop flying planes and growing food and powering up our appliances and computers?
-Of course not!
+Of course not.
 Should we try and reduce those nasty carbon emissions wherever possible and feasible?
 Of course we should!
-Will Google Energy solve all our renewable energy needs forever and ever?
+Will Google Environment solve all our renewable energy needs forever and ever?
 The answer, my friend, is a butterfly blowin’ in the wind.